Professional Practice

 There are a number of exceptions in the RHPA [s.29 (1)] that enable individuals to perform controlled acts that they do not have the legislative authority to perform.
 The two exceptions that are most relevant to community practice are as follows:

-More information on these exceptions can be found in the CRTO’s Interpretation of Authorized Acts Professional Practice Guideline.
+More information on the controlled acts authorized to RT’s and the exceptions to these can be found in the CRTO’s Interpretation of Authorized Acts Professional Practice Guideline.

 The 5th authorized act (“administrating a prescribed substance”) enables RRTs to independently administer oxygen.
 “Prescribed” in this context means prescribed in regulation¹⁰ and “independently” means the oxygen therapy can be provided without the requirement of an order.